Jmlucero1984/PSeintExamples/README.md

 ## AlignWordsFullFlexible

-In particular, i'd like to highlight this little tricky method to find matrix dimension.
+In particular, i'd like to highlight this little tricky method to find matrix dimensions.
 Althought we start from assumptions:
 		  a) We deal with a matrix (at least 2 rows and 2 columns).
 		  b) The matrix data type is known.

  ```
 /// DIMC and DIMR are the ones we are looking for, but i have to pass them via reference to take back the values after ///